kkosobudzki/nosy-ios/README.md

 ## Building

-To build an `NosyNetwork.xcframework` run following commands (can be in parallel) on main project directory:
+To build an `NosyNetwork.xcframework` run following commands on main project directory:

 ```
 xcodebuild archive \